 - If you must leave the arena before the show ends, please wait until the skater on the ice has completed their routine.
 Noises from the bleachers can be distracting to the skater and the audience during a performance.

 - We will have a “finale” performance at the end of the show and all the LTS skaters are invited to take a final bow.
 Skaters should begin to gather by the “curtain” near the beginning of the final act and the coaches and ice monitor will get them lined up and ready.

-- Show DVDs: DVD’s of the Ice Show will be available for pre-order on the night of the performance at a cost of $15.
-The DVD will contain video for both the 2:30 pm and 5:00 pm shows.
+- Show DVDs: DVD’s of the Ice Show are usually available for pre-order on the night of the performance.
+Cost is expected to be $15.
 Please stop by the welcome table at the Ice Show to order.
 Payments accepted: Cash or Check.

 - You are welcome to take your own photos during the show, but please remember to turn off your flash!
 Flash photography is not allowed due to the dangers it poses to the skaters on the ice.
 Thank you for understanding!

 - Our show could not run without our fantastic parent volunteers!
-Please ask at the LTS cart to find out how you can help us make our ice show a success.
+Please ask us to find out how you can help make our ice show a success.

 - 2016 — When I Grow Up...